Marriage Day 25 – Double Confession: How to Respond When Sinned Against

 • Did you confess your sin against your spouse who sinned against you?

-A double confession is when the one who sinned against you confesses his sin and asks for forgiveness, and you confess your sin and ask for forgiveness.
-Because of fallenness, “double sinning” happens more often than you might think.
+A double confession is when the one who sinned asks for forgiveness, and the offended also asks for forgiveness, recognizing they sinned in response to the offender’s sin.
+Because of fallenness, double sinning happens more often than you might think.
 A husband, for example, can be harsh or unkind toward his wife.
 God brings conviction, and he repents.
 But rather than working through all the ramifications of his sin, the wife harbors sinful anger toward him.
 He confesses, but she does not.
+There is no one-flesh reconciliation because of the unperceived, unmentioned, and unresolved fracture in their marriage.
+It is unwise to dismiss, justify, or ignore any sin in your one-flesh union, even if you were the offended one.

-Many spouses have shared how their mates were brutish or insensitive.
-These spouses do not have the liberty to have this kind of dialogue because of their spouses’ retaliations.
-What these partners are admitting is a legitimate fear.
-If the husband and wife are not on the same “confessional page,” the stubborn spouse will inhibit the willing spouse from being vulnerable—a condition of confession, which is why every home should be a context of grace that permits the drawing out of each other.
+Sin is sin regardless of who does it, and there is only one right response to its encroachments: confess, forgive, reconcile.
+A well-loved wife lets her husband know about her sin and seeks his forgiveness.
+These attitudes and actions reconcile them, which releases them to enjoy the unencumbered fullness of what a one-flesh union should be.
+Perhaps someone would say, “Sounds great, but what if your husband is immature?”
+Many wives have shared how their husbands are brutish and insensitive; they don’t have the liberty to have this kind of dialogue with their husbands because of their retaliations.
+What these wives are admitting is a legitimate fear.
+If the husband and wife are not on the same confessional page—confessing to and forgiving each other regularly—the stubborn spouse will inhibit the willing spouse from being transparent, which is why every home should be a context of grace that permits the drawing out of and speaking into each others’ lives.

 Time to Reflect